AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

         - docs
 ---

 Different versions of Firefox browser require different approaches for AdGuard to perform [HTTPS filtering](https://kb.adguard.com/en/general/https-filtering).
-Generally, an installation of user's certificate problem appears before Firefox v81.1.1.
+Most of the time this happens in Firefox versions older than v81.1.1.
 To solve this issue, try Method 1 described below.
 It also works with nightly– and beta– version of browser.

 ### Enabling access to certificates installed on device

 #### Method 1 (Certificate located in the User store)

-To make the **latest stable**, beta– or nightly– version of Firefox (and browsers based on it) trust user certificates, you need to toggle the hidden option in the browser itself.
+To make the **latest stable** version of Firefox trust user certificates, make sure it updated to v81.1.1 or above.
+As an alternative you may install nightly- or beta-version.
+After that you need to toggle the hidden option in the browser itself:

 1. Run the browser;
 2. Navigate to **about:config** page;